-Indeed, in his 1966 International Zoo Yearbook paper, B. Morris observed that some mothers apparently lost interest in their litter after a period of apparently normal suckling, at which point the hoglets were successfully fostered by mothers with similar-sized young.
+Indeed, in his 1966 International Zoo Yearbook paper, Bryn Morris observed that some mothers apparently lost interest in their litter after a period of apparently normal suckling, at which point the hoglets were successfully fostered by mothers with similar-sized young.
 I would, nonetheless, caution against attempting this with a female with very young hoglets.
-Burton goes on to suggest that human scent is unimportant to a sow and she will accept hoglets that have been handled by humans.
+Burton goes on to suggest that human scent is unimportant to a sow, and she will accept hoglets that have been handled by humans.
 As with all wildlife, however, it is best not to handle more than is strictly necessary and wear gloves when doing so for your, and their, protection.

-Contrary to popular misconception, these white spines aren't soft; rather they are sharp and bristly and, if disturbed by a potential predator, a hoglet will call and snort while arching their back to jab at the intruder with their spines.
+Contrary to popular misconception, these first white spines aren't soft; rather they are sharp and bristly and, if disturbed by a potential predator, a hoglet will call and snort while arching their back to jab at the intruder with their spines.
 Nonetheless, this first generation of spines are short (7mm or one-third inch) and weakly rooted in the skin.
 The second generation of spines are pigmented and begin development before birth; they erupt in between the white ones 36 to 60 hours (1.5 to 2.5 days) after birth, matching their length about 14 days later and obscuring them by 20 days (about 3 weeks) old.
 The second generation spines are smaller (only 12 to 15mm, or about half-inch) than the adult, or third generation, spines, but are otherwise identical to them.
 Shedding of the white spines commences at about one month old as the adult spines begin to grow; second generation spines start dropping out at about six weeks of age.

 Hoglets have muscular control over their spines, allowing them to be erected, and begin growing hair at about one week of age.
 The eyes and ears open and the youngsters begin rolling up, although their morphometrics (body proportions) prevent them rolling into a tight ball, at about two weeks old; a covering of short fur is present by two or three weeks.
 The hoglets have lost their blunt snout and can roll up tightly by three or four weeks old.
 Hoglets are entirely lactophagus, i.e. they consume only milk, for the first three or four weeks of life, at which point their milk teeth have begun to erupt, allowing them to start taking solid food.
-Konrad Herter observed holgets taking solid food as early as 21 days old and B. Morris noted that his captive animals would start taking solid food at around 25 days old, although suckling continued for up to 44 days in one animal.
+Konrad Herter observed holgets taking solid food as early as 21 days old and Bryn Morris noted that his captive animals would start taking solid food at around 25 days old, although suckling continued for up to 44 days in one animal.